trussworks/Engineering-Playbook/documentation/intro-to-docs.md

 * If you're the writer, have the reviewer tell you what they took away from the document -- is it what you wanted them to know?
 Did they come away with a good mental model of the system you described?

+### Miscellaneous

+A few other short pieces of advice you may find useful:

+* If you use graphics, write the caption first, then make sure that the graphic represents what you want to convey.
+* Lists and tables can be a good way to present information people need in a hurry -- they are easier to digest than paragraphs of text (but may not be best for nuanced information).
+* Use active voice instead of passive voice whenever possible ("do this thing" not "this thing must be done").
+* Put conditionals *before* imperatives to prevent people from doing something without realizing when they shouldn't ("If not Y, do X", not "do X if not Y").